aaliraaza/MerakiAnalytics/README.md

 ## **Note:**
 > This solution is not production ready as it requires security hardening and relevant scaling based on specific customer environments.
+> Also, this will give you end-to-end plumbing of required Azure components to get started with basic visualistions / Insights, which can be extended based on requirements.

 ## Use Case